-This equipment complies with the requirements of CEI/IEC 61010-1:2001-2 'Safety Requirements for Electrical Equipment for Measurement, Control and Laboratory Use'.
-If the equipment is used in a manner NOT specified by the Company, the protection provided by the equipment may be impaired.
+This equipment complies with the requirements of CEI/IEC 61010-1:2001-2 "Safety requirements for electrical equipment for measurement, control, and laboratory use".
+If the instrument is used in a manner NOT specified by the Company, the protection provided by the instrument may be impaired.